fortrabbit/help/docs/domains.md

 * Don't setup uptime checks for your naked domain
 * Better setup the redirect within CloudFlare when using this

 Please mind that all redirects on the redirect service are marked as 301 (moved permanently).
-That way Google and other search engines will pick up the www domain as the main domain.
+That way search engines will pick up the www domain as the main domain anyways.

+### Design pattern for the redirect service

+* Use `www.domain.tld` instead of just `domain.tld` for all links to avoid unnecessary 301 round-trips on each request.
+This includes internal links, advertisements and ping checkers.

 ### Alternative ways to use a naked domain